vimaec/vim-webgl-viewer/readme.md

 # Folder Structure

 - `docs` - this is the root folder for the GitHub page at `https://vimaec.github.io/vim-webgl-viewer`.
-The `docs\index.html` file is meant demo the latest stable patch release, while the `docs\index-dev.html` Is meant to test the latest dev release.
+The `docs\index.html` file is meant to demo the latest stable patch release, while the `docs\index-dev.html` Is meant to test the latest dev release.
 - `src` - contains the TypeScript source code for the viewer and loader.
 - `dist` - created by running the build script for creating a distributable package.
 It contains five items after running the `build` script: